mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Proposal;
 ~~~

-On receiving an MessageContent containing a Proposal, a client MUST verify the
+On receiving a MessageContent containing a Proposal, a client MUST verify the
 signature inside ContentAuthData and that the `epoch` field of the enclosing
 MessageContent is equal to the `epoch` field of the current GroupContext object.
 If the verification is successful, then the Proposal should be cached in such a way